mkang32/feature-selection/feature_selection_summary.md

   * Reevaluate the performance
   * If drop in performance (model 1 - model 2) is bigger than the threshold, it is an important feature, so keep it.
 If not, remove the feature.

+## Recursive feature addition

+* Process
+  * Build a model with all features and calculate feature importance
+  * Pick the most important feature and build a model (model 1)
+  * Calculate the initial performance
+  * Add the second important feature and build a model (model 2)
+  * If performance increase is bigger than threshold, it is an important feature, so keep it.
+If not, remove the feature.
+  * Repeat until all the features in the dataset is examined